stcarrez/ada-wiki/README.md

 * Filter out the wiki, HTML or text through customizable filters,
 * Render the wiki text in HTML, text or another wiki format

+The Ada Wiki library is used by Ada Web Application for the implementation of the blog and wiki online plugins.

 To use Ada Wiki library, configure as follows:
 ```
    ./configure